Privacy Policy

 We apply the following default retention periods, extended only where a specific legal obligation or live dispute requires us to:

-• Client files and invoicing data: ten (10) years, as required by French Code de commerce Art.
+- Client files and invoicing data: ten (10) years, as required by French Code de commerce Art.
 L123-22.
+This applies to invoices issued for any paid order.

 8. Security